idptools/metapredict/docs/usage/command-line.rst

 	$ metapredict-quick-graph ISQQMQAQPAMVKSQQQQQQQQQQHQHQQQQLQQQQQLQMSQQQVQQQGIYNNGTIAVAN -D 200

 **Using the original metapredict network-**
 To use the original metapredict network, simply use the ``-v`` or ``--version`` flag and specify V1.
 You can also specify V2 or V3 here.
+V3 is default.

 **Example:**

 .. code-block:: bash

-    $ metapredict-quick-graph ISQQMQAQPAMVKSQQQQQQQQQQHQHQQQQLQQQQQLQMSQQQVQQQGIYNNGTIAVAN -l
+    $ metapredict-quick-graph ISQQMQAQPAMVKSQQQQQQQQQQHQHQQQQLQQQQQLQMSQQQVQQQGIYNNGTIAVAN -v v1

 Graphing disorder scores using UniProt ID